 Southampton Post 1923

 Cetainly new scenes were added to the Stuart collection following his death.
 These seem to all be scenes of Southampton and produced in a glossy sepia real photo format.
 It is not known who the photographer of these images was, perhaps Charles or even Flora.
+Future census results may give a clue.

 Find out more about collecting Stuart's cards.